The 7 best Zendesk alternatives to consider in 2026

 3. HubSpot Service Hub

-Pricing: HubSpot offers a suite of free tools to get started.
-The Service Hub Starter plan begins at $15 per seat/month (billed annually), but many of the more advanced features are in the Professional plan, which starts at $90 per seat/month (plus a required onboarding fee).
+Pricing: There are free basic tools available.
+The Starter plan begins at $15 per seat/month (billed annually), with more advanced features requiring the Professional plan at $90 per seat/month.

 4. Freshdesk